Skip to content

 • Remove the dough from the refrigerator.
 Set the container on the counter and allow it to warm up for 30 minutes.
 Place the dough on a smooth surface and form it into a ball by rolling it on the surface while pulling the skin tight and tucking it under.
 A tight skin will help it rise better.

 • Place the dough on parchment paper with the paper long enough on both sides to be able to lift the dough like a sling.
+Lightly flour and cover lightly with plastic wrap.
 Place it in a warm area and allow it to double in size.
-This will take a couple of hours.
-An Instant Pot on the yogurt setting with plastic over the bowl provides the perfect temperature.
-A microwave oven that is not on, but with a cup of boiling water in it is also a good location.
 This may take from 1 to 3 hours, depending on the room temperature.

 • Test the rise by poking the bread with two fingers.
 When it has risen enough, the holes will remain.